-- E911 service is dependent on point above.
+- E911 service is dependent on the point above.

 - Not as reliable as a regular landline.

-- Not recommended for use with home alarm monitoring system.
+- Not recommended for use with a home alarm monitoring system.

 - Security concerns, given the voice data travels through the Internet, the data is vulnerable to theft, viruses, spam, etc.